psosera/ttap/data-structures-labs/src/speed-reader.md

     Remember to include all resources, including course materials, editors, peers, and online resources!

 In the final part of this project, you will add details of your user study in your `README.md`, too!

+## Git

+Additionally, you should create a Git repostiory on Github for your work.
+You may name the repository whatever you'd like, although, calling it `speedreader` probably makes the most sense!
+You should use good Git practices and periodically check in code to your repository.
+When you are done, you will upload your Github repo to Gradescope directly!

 ## Part 1: WordGenerator